smiller1188/OpenSystemsInterconnection/README.md

 **Open Systems Interconnection (OSI) Model using Cisco Packet Tracer**

 Cisco Packet Tracer was used to design and test a basic network topology that demonstrates communication across the layers of the OSI model.
-The topology included one switch, one server, and three PCs connected within the same local network.
+The topology includes one switch, one server, and three PCs connected within the same local network.

 <img width="975" height="520" alt="Image" src="https://github.com/user-attachments/assets/225ee568-954e-43ff-9be6-12af13133efd" />